pedrokehl/caminho/README.md

 cd caminho
 npm install
 ```
-- Start the project
+- Use unit-tests as your guide
 ```
+npm test
+or
-npm start
+npm watch-test
 ```